canadian rockies area

 Spiral Tunnels

-Located off the TransCanada Highway (TCH) between Lake Louise and Field on the Big Hill.
-A great place to stop if you are a “train spotter”.
+Located off the TransCanada Highway between Lake Louise and Field on the Big Hill, the Spiral Tunnels are a great place to stop if you are a “train spotter”.
 You’ll see the engineering and design marvel created in 1909 that now has the trains “spiralling” through two tunnels as they head up or down the Big Hill.
 Restrooms are also located here, so it’s a great place for a fast pit stop en route to Wild Water Adventure’s River Base.

 Takakkaw Falls